Skip to content

 My mental health profession began in 2009 as a suicide counselor.
 But after more than a decade in this field, I feel compelled to pursue something more spiritual, philosophical, and creative.
 That’s when I decided to depart from psychotherapy and grow my practice into something not constrained by the medical paradigm, which frequently focuses on what is “wrong” with a person rather than what they need.
 I do not think that there is anything intrinsically defective about anyone; nonetheless, their neurodivergent characteristic or trauma may cause them to become a misfit in the environment that they are in.
 Personally, I also began to find more solace in ancient wisdom, such as Stoicism and Buddhism, rather than traditional psychology.

 I have a Master in Mental Health from The School of Medicine at the University of Queensland, Australia; through this training, I have come to understand most mental health diagnoses and how to work with them.
-Later, I wished to add a spiritual dimension to my work and pursued the Master in Buddhist Studies.
+Later, I wished to add a spiritual dimension to my work and pursued a Master in Buddhist Studies.
 I did my final dissertation on the intersection between ancient Stoic Marcus Aurelius’s work and Buddhism’s scriptures.
-It has enriched my understanding of human suffering and ways to alleviate it.
 (I do not consider myself a ‘Buddhist’ and do not preach any religion, I just enjoy learning about world philosophies and drawing from the wisdom they offer).

 For many years, I have worked with people diagnosed with personality disorders, particularly Borderline Personality Disorder.
-My aspiration to change how we think about this ‘disorder’ came from repeatedly seeing intense people being misunderstood, marginalized, or described as having ‘personality defects.’
 Hearing pejorative labels such as ‘manipulative’ or ‘attention-seeking’, and seeing people who do not fit neatly into diagnostic criteria slip through the cracks of the system frustrated me.
 My experience in the public health system has inspired me to break away to forge a different path, where I hope to initiate a paradigm shift away from the model of pathologies.
 This was also when I started devoting myself entirely to understanding how neurodivergent people are misunderstood by society.

-Ultimately, I want our journey together to be transformative.
-It’s my hope that you’ll gain clarity, confidence, and a renewed sense of purpose.
-While it’s not always easy, I believe that it’s always worth it.
+Through our work together, I hope that you’ll gain clarity and a renewed sense of purpose.
+While it’s not always easy, I believe that it is always worth it.

 If you are interested in my journey and what got me here, I wrote about some of my personal histories and struggles.
 I also spoke about my childhood experience and journey in some of the following interviews: